ShresthakumarBishal/simple-date-selector/README.md

 ***If you don’t want to change the range of the year dropdown, you do not need to use this method. ***

 #### Parameters:
-- `startYearOption` - The starting year for the dropdown range.
+- `startYearOption` - The starting year for the dropdown option.
 Pass 'now' for currecnt Year.
-- `endYearOption` - The ending year for the dropdown range.
+- `endYearOption` - The ending year for the dropdown option.
 Pass 'now' for currecnt Year.
 - `yearToSelect` - The year to pre-select (optional).

 #### Example: